chaupmcs/os_project1/README.md

 The ***LSTM*** takes longer to finish when comparing with  ***MPL***.
 In case running these programs concurrently, each program takes more time because there is more work for the CPU now.
 ![enter image description here](https://raw.githubusercontent.com/chaupmcs/os_project1/master/img/running_time.png)
 <br>
 In terms of CPU Utilization, ***LSTM*** has better CPU percent.
-These numbers are dropped significantly when we run the programs at the same time.
+These numbers are dropped significantly when we run the two programs at the same time.
 ![enter image description here](https://raw.githubusercontent.com/chaupmcs/os_project1/master/img/cpu_percent.png)

-The *Resident set size* (RSS), *Virtual memory size* (VMS),  *Unique Set Size* (USS - the memory unique to a process and which would be freed if the process was terminated right now) and Size on Hard Disk are almost the same in the two programs on both conditions.
-It is worth mentioning that we can see the *VMS* is much large than *RSS*.
+Besides, the *Resident set size* (RSS), *Virtual memory size* (VMS),  *Unique Set Size* (USS - the memory unique to a process and which would be freed if the process was terminated right now) and *Size on Hard Disk* are almost the same in the two programs on both conditions.
+It is worth mentioning that we can see the *VMS(s)* are much large than *RSS(s)*.

 In terms of *the number of Page-faults*, the number of ***LSTM*** is much smaller than that of ***MPL***, approximately one third.
 These figures are similar when running the two programs at the same time, just a slight smaller.